 Why Can’t I Find WiFi Calling on My Android Phone?

-Your Carrier Doesn’t Support WiFi Calling
+Your Mobile Carrier Doesn’t Support WiFi Calling

-Your Phone Doesn’t Support It
+Your Phone Doesn’t Support WiFi Calling

 WiFi Calling Not Working on Android?
 Try These Fixes